marko-knoebl/slides/sections/pwa/09-install-prompt-en.md

 ## deployment

-We can test a deployment on https://app.netlify.com/drop
+We can test a deployment on <https://tiiny.host/>

-important: Switch to HTTPS in the Browser